The Appenzeller Mountain Dog is one of the four native Swiss herding dogs, and also happens to be the rarest.

 Combined with their large paws, these traits allow them to easily maneuver across the ice and snow without becoming stuck.

-They have a distinctive tri-colored coat which is unique to certain Swiss mountain breeds.
+They have a distinctive tri-colored coat that is unique to certain Swiss mountain breeds.
 The majority of their fur is jet black.

 They have chestnut-colored eyebrows, neck, and legs, with white making up their underbelly, paws, lower jaw, and forehead.